What is GUNN Intramuscular Stimulation (IMS)?

 How long will it take to get better?

-After your first session the practitioner can give you an idea of how many sessions it will take to treat your problem.
+After your first session the practitioner can give you an idea of how many sessions it will take to treat your problem, whether it is chronic back pain of pain caused by an injury.
 For most patients, this is a matter of weeks or a few months.
 Even in chronic conditions Gunn IMS can produce long lasting and often permanent results.

 Another distinct advantage of Intramuscular Stimulation is that the therapist will not be asking you to come back every month for ‘maintenance’, but will be on hand for any other problems and concerns that you may encounter.